redesunlu/tyr-trabajos-practicos/receta-tp-integrador.md

 proxy	IN A	200.18.10.99
 web1	IN A	 200.28.0.89
 web2	IN A	 200.28.0.90
-www	IN A	CNAME web1
+www	IN	CNAME web1
-img	IN A	CNAME web2
+img	IN	CNAME web2
 ~~~~~~

 \pagebreak